-The Trust operates two academies in Radlett, Hertfordshire; Fair Field Junior School (an academy for 7-11 year olds) and St John's Infant and Nursery School.
+The Trust operates two academies in Radlett, Hertfordshire; Fair Field Junior School (an academy for 7-11 year olds) and St John's C of E Infant and Nursery School.
 St John's is designated as a Church of England Academy and serves as the principal feeder academy for Fair Field.